 Crisis Stabilization Units (CSUs)

 For those in crisis who are in need of around-the-clock care on a short-term basis, Crisis & Counseling Centers (C&C) offers an alternative to hospitalization.
-Crisis & Counseling Centers operates four crisis stabilization units (CSUs) in the Kennebec and Somerset county area – three for adults and one for children and teens.
+Crisis & Counseling Centers operates three crisis stabilization units (CSUs) in Kennebec and Somerset counties – two for adults and one for children and teens.
 The houses provide a safe and caring environment for individuals in crisis.
 A stay at one of the houses is typically between one and seven days.
 The length of stay is determined by each client’s need.